adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

   - Rotation
 ---

-These are my notes on quadcopter dynamics and control, written in grad school while I was trying to understand a controller I could already fly but could not explain.
+These are my notes on quadcopter dynamics and control.
+I wrote them in grad school, at a point where I could fly a controller that I was unable to explain.

-That was the annoying part.
-I could tune the gains and get the thing in the air, but the shape of the control law stayed a mystery.
-The papers I read state the equations of motion and then produce a finished mixer matrix a line or two later.
-The steps in between — where the small-angle approximation sneaks in, why yaw gets treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands — are left to the reader.
-So I worked through them and wrote out every line I had to do by hand.
-The notes then sat in a folder for years, which is the usual fate of such things.
+I could tune the gains well enough to get the thing in the air, but the shape of the control law stayed a mystery to me.
+Most papers state the equations of motion and then produce a finished mixer matrix a line or two later.
+The steps in between are left to the reader: where the small-angle approximation gets used, why yaw is treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands.
+I worked through those steps and wrote out every line I had to do by hand.
+The notes then sat in a folder for a few years.

-One fact explains most of what follows: a quadcopter has six degrees of freedom and four actuators.
-It is underactuated, so translation has to be paid for with attitude.
+Most of what follows comes out of one fact.
+A quadcopter has six degrees of freedom and four actuators, so it is underactuated, and translation has to be paid for with attitude.
 You cannot slide sideways without tipping over first.

 Below is the rigid-body model, then a cascaded position-and-attitude controller built on top of it, then the control allocation (the "mixer") for the `+` and `X` rotor layouts.

 ## Conventions used here

-Every sign below depends on the four choices here.
-Textbooks differ on all of them, and I have lost more time to mixed conventions than to any of the actual mathematics, so this bit is worth reading first.
+Every sign below depends on the four choices listed here.
+Textbooks differ on all of them, and I have lost more time to mixed conventions than to any of the actual mathematics, so please read this section first.

 <ol type="i">
   <li>The world frame is <b>z-up</b> (an ENU-style frame).
 Gravity therefore acts along $-z_{world}$.</li>